-- (i) the date fixed for any redemption, purchase or substitution, or variation of the terms, of the Subordinated Notes by or on behalf of the Issuer pursuant to Condition 6 or Condition 10; or - (ii) the date on which an order is made or a resolution is passed for the liquidation of the Issuer (other than a solvent winding-up solely for the purpose of a reconstruction or amalgamation or the substitution in place of the Issuer of a successor in business of the Issuer, the terms of which reconstruction, amalgamation or substitution (A) have previously been approved in writing by an Extraordinary Resolution of the Noteholders and (B) do not provide that the Subordinated Notes shall thereby become payable); or - (iii) the date on which a Compulsory Interest Payment Event occurs, provided that no Mandatory Deferral Event has occurred and is continuing, in the case of paragraph (i) and (iii) above, provided that any notifications to the Relevant Supervisory Authority have been made or consent from the Relevant Supervisory Authority has been obtained, as the case may be, in either case if required under the Capital Adequacy Regulations.
+- (i) the date fixed for any redemption, purchase or substitution, or variation of the terms, of the Subordinated Notes by or on behalf of the Issuer pursuant to Condition 6 or Condition 10; or - (ii) the date on which an order is made or a resolution is passed for the liquidation of the Issuer (other than a solvent winding-up solely for the purpose of a reconstruction or amalgamation or the substitution in place of the Issuer of a successor in business of the Issuer, the terms of which reconstruction, amalgamation or substitution (A) have previously been approved in writing by an Extraordinary Resolution of the Noteholders and (B) do not provide that the Subordinated Notes shall thereby become payable); or - (iii) if so specified as being applicable, the date on which a Compulsory Interest Payment Event occurs, provided that no Mandatory Deferral Event has occurred and is continuing; or - (iv) if so specified as being applicable, the next Interest Payment Date which is not a Mandatory Interest Deferral Date, in the case of paragraph (i), (iii) and (iv) above, provided that any notifications to the Relevant Supervisory Authority have been made or consent from the Relevant Supervisory Authority has been obtained, as the case may be, in either case if required under the Capital Adequacy Regulations.
 Notwithstanding the foregoing, if notice is given by the Issuer of its intention to pay the whole or part of Arrears of Interest and any other amount in respect of or arising under the Subordinated Notes, the Issuer shall be obliged to do so upon expiration of such notice, subject to no Mandatory Deferral Event having occurred and being continuing upon such expiration.
 Where Arrears of Interest are paid in part, each part payment shall be applied in payment of the Arrears of Interest accrued due in respect of the relative Interest Payment Date (or consecutive Interest Payment Dates) furthest from the date of payment.